Cindy Crawford Bashed For Posting Bikini Pic At Age 53

 Cindy Crawford is as gorgeous now as she was in her supermodel heyday, but even the seemingly ageless superstar isn’t immune to online critiques.
 The 53-year-old modeling legend recently posted a photo of her standing on a dock by a lake in a red bikini, as previously shared by The Inquisitr, but not everyone was a fan of the pic.

-While most followers praised the mom of two for her still-incredible body, some did not approve, Yahoo Entertainment reports.
+While most followers praised the mom of two for her still-incredible body, some did not approve, Yahoo Entertainment reported.
 Several commenters wrote that, at age 53, Crawford is too “old” to flaunt her body in a bikini.

 “Getting a little old for this…” one follower wrote to Crawford.